 In 2016, the Smith family—Dean, Adrienne and their daughter Tayler—purchased the six-acre plot upon which this piece of paradise is located; it houses their own home in addition to an old airplane hangar and World War II train car.
 The previous owner had been a lieutenant colonel in the U.S. Air Force who bought the train car from a military surplus in Florida and relocated it to Tennessee.

-This property is truly one of a kind.
-As someone who works in travel media and has stayed in hundreds of short-term rentals, I can honestly say this is within my top three of all-time.
 Not only is there gorgeous Tennessee countryside surrounding you (plus, a private airstrip just beyond the property line!), but Adrienne, Dean and Tayler put so much time and care into outfitting the hangar not only to be ridiculously comfortable, but to look like something out of the pages of Architectural Digest.

 It’s no big secret that we’re huge midcentury modern lovers, so the design of the hangar was visually appealing to us, but often with MCM functionality, you sacrifice comfort.
 Not in this case.
 The beds, couches, everything were complete luxury, and we slept like kings and queens (in separate bedrooms, too, because you know SVV’s snoring).